-Since our childhood we have been taught about Jana Gana Mana our national anthem, peacock is the national bird and Hockey as National sport of India.
+Since our childhood we have been taught about Jana Gana Mana our national anthem, the peacock is the national bird and Hockey as the National sport of India.

-According to Sports Ministry of India in 2012 we presently do not have any sport as “National Game“.
-But earlier field hockey was national sport of India.
+According to the Sports Ministry of India in 2012, we presently do not have any sport as “National Game“.
+But earlier field hockey was the national sport of India.

-India have gained huge international success of hockey and until mid-1970 India’s men hockey team won 7 Olympic gold medals and also won 1975 Men’s Hockey World Cup.
+India has gained huge international success in hockey and until mid-1970 India men Hockey team won 7 Olympic gold medals and also won 1975 Men’s Hockey World Cup.

-Success and popularity should not be considered in determining the National sport as Success is never same and it changes, similarly popularity of a sport also changes with time.
+Success and popularity should not be considered in determining the National sport as Success is never the same and it changes, similarly the popularity of a sport also changes with time.

-India have to choose a particular game which appeal to the entire nation.
-People just love watching cricket on TV and read about hockey in history books, but they need a particular game which they can rejoice.
+India has to choose a particular game that appeals to the entire nation.
+People just love watching cricket on TV and read about hockey in history books, but they need a particular game that they can rejoice.

 Hockey in India

 Hockey was the one sport which saw our country dominate.
 In the pre-independence era, India was an unstoppable force in hockey and their 8 gold medals at the Olympic Games and was the National sport of India.